 Scenario-based training for firefighters is a must for preparing your battalion, executing successful operations, and saving lives.
 Paul Costello, FF/EMT-P and certified fire service instructor, recently sat down with us to discuss a few fire training scenarios that can help prepare your cadre for the real thing.

-1) EMS Training: Commonly known as one of the Toxic Twins, hydrogen cyanide is a chemical compound found in most working fires that effectively blocks the body’s cells from accepting oxygen.
+Commonly known as one of the Toxic Twins, hydrogen cyanide is a chemical compound found in most working fires that effectively blocks the body’s cells from accepting oxygen.
 Implementing EMS into your program is one of the most valuable types of fire training scenarios that will prepare your battalion for tackling chemical inhalation, injuries, burn wounds and more.
 Costello discusses this further while referencing cardiovascular incidents leading to line of duty deaths; “Cyanide and its other twin carbon monoxide become a cardiovascular drag.
 If you already have a degree of heart disease that you didn’t realize, now you’re suddenly further impairing it, which is one of the known triggers of these line of duty cardiac arrests that occur during or after a fire.”
+Learn more about EMS training.

-3) Truck Company Operations: Truck company operations are vital to any firefighting effort.
+Truck company operations are vital to any firefighting effort.
 Aerials and master streams, operated by specialists called “truckies,” offer the opportunity to maintain strategic holds on building fires and provide incident command with succinct control of the flow path into the structure through their ventilation efforts.
 It comes down to skillset, orders from incident command, and not getting trigger happy with those 1,000 GPM master streams.
 Said Costello, “One alarm fire means you’re going to have X amount of engines, we’ll say three; a truck company, aerial or ladder, rescue, battalion chief or two, an air truck.
 Everything complements one another.”
+Learn about training for truck company operations.

 TargetSolutions offers a variety of interactive online training courses of the aforementioned fire training scenarios, plus a plethora of other topics.
 Manage your entire department’s training, simplify ISO, and stay on top of EMS recertification all from one centralized hub.
 For more information, please contact us today at (800) 840-8048.